 - Place the water and sugar in a medium pot over medium high heat.
 Bring to a boil.

-- For a whole berry cranberry sauce: Add 3/4 of the the cranberries to a pot and boil for 1 minute.
+- For a whole berry cranberry sauce: Add 3/4 of the the cranberries to the pot and boil for 1 minute.
 Reduce the heat to medium low and simmer for 10 minutes or until cranberries have burst.
 Add the remaining 1/4 of the cranberries to the pot.

 - Add the salt, cinnamon and vanilla extract to the sauce, then cook for 1 minute.